 Medicare Advantage is a private insurance product that expands on the essential services offered as part of Original Medicare (Parts A and B) .

-Medicare Advantage plans in Missouri must offer the same services as Medicare Parts A and B, but additional covered services can vary.
+Medicare Advantage plans must offer the same services as Medicare Parts A and B, but additional covered services can vary.

 The cost of your Medicare Advantage plan in Missouri will depend on the services you choose and where you live.

 Medicare Advantage is available to anyone who qualifies for Original Medicare and is required to cover at least what Original Medicare — made up of Medicare Parts A and B — covers.
-In 2023, there are 126 Medicare Advantage plans offered in Missouri. .
-However, not every plan is available in every part of the state.
-Availability depends on the insurance company offering the plan and where you live.
+In 2024, there are 134 Medicare Advantage plans offered in Missouri.
+However, availability depends on the insurance company offering the plan and where you live.

 While Medicare Parts A and B cover these general areas of care, Medicare Part D provides prescription drug coverage.
 Part D is an optional add-on if you have Original Medicare.
 Many Medicare Advantage plans include Part D coverage as well as other services not offered by Original Medicare, among them: